 The symptoms of denial are recognizable to everyone except for the person in the midst of unreality.
 As counterintuitive as it might seem, it is the beginning of healing.
 It's nature's way of protecting people from information overload.
 It is a way to survive even when you don't want to.
 The slow process of allowing in malignant information prepares the grief-stricken to ask meaningful questions about what to do next.
 These critical questions build strength while weakening denial but inevitably bring up emotions that are incredibly painful.

 Stage 2: Anger

-The problem of anger is that it needs something, someone, anything really, to blame and strike out against.
+The problem with anger is that it needs something, someone, anything really, to blame and strike out against.
 It is a necessary part of the healing process.
 It reveals the intensity of love you have for the dearly departed.
-The targets of anger are limitless where family, friends, colleagues, doctors, yourself, and even God are all fair game.
+The targets of anger are limitless where family, friends, colleagues, doctors, yourself, and even God, are all fair game.
 The numbing abandonment is real, but we fear and stuff anger away in the attic of the mind where we hope it will forever stay in an organized box.
 It never works.
 Anger is a tool that gives structure to isolating emotions and can be a powerful precursor to positive change.

 Stage 3: Depression

 Once the fact that denial is no longer needed and anger has served its purpose, reality smashes us in the face.
 Interminable emptiness replaces the flood of emotions we drowned in earlier in the grief process.
 Depression is a natural response to great loss.
 It is not a mental illness that needs to be fixed by drugs from a psychiatrist (unless it lasts too long and affects too many aspects of your life).
 It's normal to withdraw from social activities to sit in your depressive emotions and experience them fully.
 The beloved isn't getting better and that is a necessary fact that is depressing.
 This is but another level of the grief ladder that must be climbed.